Disney World Special Events, Festivals and Parties

 Christmas at Hollywood Studios

-For 2023, Disney’s Hollywood Studios will have holiday entertainment and décor November 11 – December 31.
+For 2023, Disney’s Hollywood Studios had holiday entertainment and décor November 11 – December 31.

 Toy Story Land is decorated for the holidays with oversized cranberry-and-popcorn garland, a 10-foot-tall Hamm sugar cookie and more.
 Guests can hear sleigh bells ringing on Slinky Dog Dash, while Alien Swirling Saucers offers two holiday tunes with themed lighting.
 Characters dress up as well; Woody and Jessie sport special holiday vests and sprigs of holly on their hats, while Buzz Lightyear wears a snazzy Santa hat.
 There is a Santa Claus Merry Motorcade, where an entourage of Elves lead Santa up Hollywood Blvd. in his candy-apple red convertible.